traefik/traefik/docs/content/observability/tracing/opentelemetry.md

 --tracing.openTelemetry=true
 ```

-!!! info "The OpenTelemetry trace reporter will export traces to the collector using HTTP by default, see the [GRPC Section](#grpc-configuration) to use GRPC."
+!!! info "The OpenTelemetry trace reporter will export traces to the collector using HTTP by default, see the [gRPC Section](#grpc-configuration) to use gRPC."

 #### `compress`